TheSkibb/scripts/README.md

 ~~~
 Opens a markdown file for weekly note.

+To change the date and week format of the notes change the $DAILY_FORMAT and $WEEKLY_FORMAT variables.

 To change to the location of where the notes open change the $NOTE $DAILY and $WEEKLY variables.

 $NOTE is the directory of all your notes.
 The dn script will cd to this directory so all files in this directory can be edited.